You are viewing: Admission undergraduate Rules For Foreign Students

 Undergraduate Admission Rules for Foreign Students

 The foreign national candidates may be considered for admission (in absentia) against additional seats.
 Their admission will be regulated by the ICAR/ICCR, New Delhi.
-The foreign students seeking admission must have a valid student visa, declared medically fit (Annexure-F) by the Medical Officer authorized by the Indian Embassy in the home country of the student and must have full medical insurance.
+The foreign students seeking admission must have a valid student visa, declared medically fit (Annexure-F in Prospectus 2021-22) by the Medical Officer authorized by the Indian Embassy in the home country of the student and must have full medical insurance.